 Berlin

-Berlin Trip Planner & Walking Route Optimizer
+Berlin AI Trip Planner & Travel Itinerary Guide

 Berlin, the capital of Germany with a population of 3.7 million, is Europe's third-largest city by area at 891 square kilometers — roughly nine times the size of Paris.
 The city's defining 20th-century division into East and West, physically manifested by the 155 km Berlin Wall from 1961 to 1989, has left a unique urban landscape where Cold War memorials sit alongside cutting-edge contemporary architecture.
 Museum Island, a UNESCO World Heritage Site in the Spree River, houses five internationally significant museums within a single complex, while the 1.3 km East Side Gallery preserves the longest remaining stretch of the Berlin Wall as an open-air art gallery.

-Why Use RouteWhiz in Berlin?
+Why Use RouteWhiz in Berlin

 Best Neighborhoods for Walking